pvcraven/arcade_book/source/chapters/08_functions/functions.rst

     # Wait, how do I print the result of this?
     calculate_average(x, y)

+What's the answer?
-How do we print the result of calculate_average?
-The program can't print result because that variable only exists inside the function.
-Instead, use a variable to capture the result:
+How do we print the result of ``calculate_average``?
+In the code above, the program can't print the result because the ``result`` variable only exists inside the function.
+Instead, use
+a new variable outside the function, and the ``=`` operator to capture the result:

 .. code-block:: python